ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 :align: center
 ```

-Now each controller will have six states, 3 states corresponding to three of its bulbs, 3 states corresponding to the state recevied from the bulbs of the other traffic light.
+Now each controller will have six states, 3 states corresponding to three of its bulbs, 3 states corresponding to the state received from the bulbs of the other traffic light.
 Each controller, before switching from RED TO GREEN, will now make sure that the other controller is in RED state, and the other controller just switched to RED (thus it is the controller's turn to GO GREEN!)

 And here's our simulation with the first system starting :